 What Is the Average Cost of Living in Madrid?

-You’ll pay about €1,767 monthly on average in Madrid; neighborhood vibes, public transport, and weekend activities affect costs.
-Expect €745 living expenses excluding rent, higher rent in centre, plus utilities, groceries and transit.
+The average monthly cost in Madrid is about €1,767 for a single person.
+Neighbourhood choice, public transport use and weekend activities all affect the total.
+Expect €745 in living expenses excluding rent, with higher rent in the centre, plus utilities, groceries and transit on top.

 How Much Do You Need to Live Comfortably in Madrid?